-Shuttered Oregon bakery appeals to U.S. Supreme Court over gay-wedding cake
+Oregon bakery appeals fine for turning away lesbian couple

 - Leaked video shows Khashoggi 'body double' after killing VIEW

-The high court ruled in favor of a Colorado baker in a similar case but that decision didn’t address whether a business can invoke religious objections to refuse service to lesbian and gay people.
+The U.S. high court ruled in favor of a Colorado baker in a similar case, but that decision didn’t address whether a business can invoke religious objections to refuse service to lesbian and gay people.

 Information from: The Oregonian/OregonLive, http://www.oregonlive.com